Aryan570/GlobeTrotter/README.md

 yarn dev
 ```
 #### About
-You get 10 turns to guess the city throught the clues.
+- You get 10 turns to guess the city throught the clues.

-You&pos;ll get score out of 10.
+- You&apos;ll get score out of 10.

-In the end of the game , you can challenge your friends to beat your score.
+- In the end of the game , you can challenge your friends to beat your score.
 >Invite is valid for only 24 hours, (I don&apos;t want to fill my database : )

 #### Why NextJS